michanto/cdk-orchestration/API.md

 ### EncodeResource <a name="EncodeResource" id="@michanto/cdk-orchestration.custom_resources.EncodeResource"></a>

-This transform base64-encodes any CustomResource it is applied to by moving all properties (other than ServiceToken) to EncodedProperties and applying {@link Fn.base64}.
+This transform base64-encodes any L1, L2 or L3 CustomResource it is applied to by moving all properties (other than those listed in SERVICE_PROPERTIES) to EncodedProperties and applying {@link Fn.base64}.
 This resource will encode it's properties as a post-resolve step, It is meant to be used on CfnCustomResource (or any CfnResource with a ServiceToken), as it does not encode the ServiceToken.
 If there is no ServiceToken, the resource is not encoded.

 Why encode custom resources?
 Because CloudFormation will turn numbers and booleans into strings when it calls a custom resource Lambda, and that is not always desirable.